Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 ### Navigation Bar

-The fully responsive navigation bar will have four pages, home(index.html), courses(courses.html), teachers(teachers.html) and contact(contact.html).
+The fully responsive navigation bar will have four pages, home, courses, teachers and contact.
 The nav bar will be across all three pages.
 The user can also click on the logo in the top left of the page, Transformative Yoga, to navigate back to the landing page.
 This will allow the user to easily navigate across the website.

 ![Nav Bar](./assets/Read_Me_Images/NavBar.png)